 Mycobacterium tuberculosis Pup-proteasome system

 Tuberculosis kills 1.5-2 million people globally every year.
 An effective vaccine or chemotherapy has yet to be developed.
 Recently, through a large-scale transposon mutagenesis screening, the Mycobacterium tuberculosis (Mtb) proteasome and Mtb proteasomal ATPase (Mpa) were found to be required for Mtb resistance to killing by a source of nitric oxide (NO).
 NO is required by the host immune system to control Mtb infections.
 Proteasome and Mpa appear to protect Mtb against NO by degrading proteins after exposure to NO. Thus, Mpa and the Mtb proteasome may be promising targets for the development of anti-Tb chemotherapeutics.
-We have combined cryo-EM, X-ray crystallography, and protein biochemistry to elucidate the structure and function of the Mtb proteasome, Mpa ATPase, respectively.
-We found that the Mtb proteasome and the associated ATPase are structurally similar to their eukaryotic counterparts yet possess unique assembly and gating mechanism.
-We elucidated the structure basis for species-specific inhibition of the Mtb proteasome inhibitor Oxathiazol-2-ones.
-We further revealed that the protein degradation tag Pup, a prokaryotic ubiquitin-like protein, is intrinsically disordered, but folds into an α-helix upon binding to and recognized by the proteasomal ATPase.
-Our work is setting the stage for the structure-based anti-TB chemotherapeutic development targeting the Pup-proteasome system.
+Using cryo-EM, X-ray crystallography, and protein biochemistry, we found that the Mtb proteasome and the associated ATPase are structurally similar to their eukaryotic counterparts yet possess unique assembly and gating mechanism.
+We elucidated the basis for species-specific inhibition of the Mtb proteasome inhibitor Oxathiazol-2-ones.
+We found that the protein degradation tag Pup, a prokaryotic ubiquitin-like protein, is intrinsically disordered, but folds into an α-helix upon binding to and recognized by the proteasomal ATPase.
+More recently, we found the ATP-independent proteasome activator PafE forms a dodecamer, unlike any previously known activators.

 - Binding-induced folding of prokaryotic ubiquitin-like protein on the Mycobacterium proteasomal ATPase targets substrates for degradation.
 Wang T, Darwin KH, Li H. Nat Struct Mol Biol.
 2010, 17, 1352-7.